martinbremm/martinbremm/README.md

 - 👋 Hi, I’m @martinbremm
 - 👀 I’m a cognitive neuroscientist student and am gaining research-related programming experiences
-- 🌱 I’m familiar with Matlab and Python and am currently exploring Git and Docker
+- 🌱 I’m comfortable in Python, Git and MatLab
 - 💞️ I’m looking to collaborate on research projects in the field of computational neuroscience or data science
-- 📫 How to reach me m.bremm@student.maastrichtuniversity.nl
+- 📫 How to reach me: m.bremm@student.maastrichtuniversity.nl